 Now take the gloss varnish and following instructions on the container, either dip or paint your piece.
 If you prefer to use regular wood varnish, keep in mind that it will yellow any white in your piece unless you use a water based type.
 This is where I put the toothpick into the drilled hole so that the varnish doesn not dry in that space.

 The craft glosses you can get at the craft store, are usually water based and won't yellow your lighter colours, although sometimes that has a great "aged" effect.
-I used the thick craft gloss with a high shine to give it a porcelain look, it is hard to see that in the scan, but it looks nice when it is v
+I used the thick craft gloss with a high shine to give it a porcelain look, it is hard to see that in the scan, but it looks nice when it is very shiny.

 Now let it dry, (don't forget to varnish the back as well).

 Now feed your cording through the hole.
 If you used a "ready to use" one from the dollar store like I did here, then you should be ready to go.

 Now you know how to make a pendant necklace, that looks good, is a great way to show off your creativity, and is something a little different.